xcambar/ember-test-selectors/README.md

 This Ember CLI Addon __removes all HTML 5 data attributes starting with `data-test-` in the `production` environment__.
-That allows using data attributes as selectors for integration and acceptance tests without polluting the generated markup of the production (or staging etc.) application.
+That allows using data attributes as element selectors in integration and acceptance tests without polluting the markup that is delivered to the end user.

 ## Installation